wellcomecollection/platform/docs/rfcs/002-archival_storage/README.md

 > - a “bagit.txt” file that identifies the directory as a bag, the version of the BagIt specification that it adheres to, and the character encoding used for tag files

 From: [BagIt on Wikipedia](https://en.wikipedia.org/wiki/BagIt)

+Access copies may be in the same format as the archival copy, or a derivative format if this is more appropriate for access.
+For example, we would store high bitrate video masters as archival copies and lower bitrate videos as access copies.
+Any additional preservation formats created during the ingest workflow will be treated in the same way as any other asset, with separate archival and access copies.

 #### Storage manifest